Kevinpgalligan/KevingalWebsite/README.md

 Requires Python3.

 ## Todo List
-* Style / structural changes.
 * Favicon should have white background so that it remains visible.
 * Ensure proper formatting on mobile.
+* Add to blog posts: date (at the bottom), link back to blog.
+* Indication of which part of the site the user is on (highlights in nav bar).
 * Custom 404 page(s).
 * Domain name, point to site.